PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/2-product-persronas-and-stories.md

 **Experienced Stock Broker**
 <br>Experienced Stock Broker looking for an app that he can use to work with for up-to-date references so that he
 can grow his and his clients' fortunes.

+### Persona 4
+<br>College student looking for relatively reliable advice to help with investment decisions.

 ## Product Scenarios